LuthorW/LuthorW/README.md

 # Hi there 👋

-### I'm Letícia, but many know me as Letícia Luthor.
+### I'm Letícia, but you may know me as Letícia Luthor.

-🖥️ I'm studying Computer Science at Unifal.
+🖥️: I'm studying Computer Science at Unifal.

-🏡 I'm Brazilian and currently living in Alfenas - MG.
+🏡: I'm Brazilian and currently living in Alfenas - MG.

-🦸‍♀️ I'm passionate about heroes and villains (just like Luthor on my name.
+🦸‍♀️: I'm passionate about heroes and villains (just like Luthor on my name).

-📚 Romance stories and comic books are things I'm truly in love with.
+📚: Romance stories and comic books are things I'm truly in love with.

+🇮🇹: Rossonera di cuore, forza Milan! ❤️🖤